ItsTheChickenMan/A-Not-So-Dark-Game/devlog.md

 [3/19/19] - Was a little busy but got a good amount of work done on location 2, should be finished soon so I can release Dev Build 2

-[3/20/19] - Releasing Debug for Dev Build 2 Before I release it
+[3/20/19] - Changed code on reaction test so that you couldn't cheat ahead of time -Nearly finished location 2
+-Fixed menu so that you didn't have to type a capital 'P' because that's a problem I guess (eye roll)